computacenter-de/tech-task-wp07/README.md

 First of all we delete the controller in the Operation Center by one click.
 With the second click we create a new Controller with the same name.

-Because our blueprint for the controller is stored in the CaaC (Configuration as Code for controllers) and this contains the backup & restore folder with the jobs and gets the Azure Service Principal Credeatails from the operator (these were not compromised because they are only contained in the Operation Center and are ONLY used at runtime in the controller AND are not stored there), we can restore the last non-compromised backup there!
+Because our blueprint for the controller is stored in the CasC (Configuration as Code for controllers) and this contains the backup & restore folder with the jobs and gets the Azure Service Principal Credeatails from the kubernetes secret, we can restore the last non-compromised backup there!

 If we know that the credentials from the Key Vault have also been compromised, they must be changed there.
+At least the service principal secret should be updated with a new password before starting the new controller.

  > Configuration as Code for controllers simplifies the management of a